dsscollection/git-github-for-stats/README.md

 Initial system setup
 --------------------

-This is one-time or once-per-computer setup.
+Here is the initial setup process, which you do once or, for some steps, once per computer.

 -   Register for a free account with GitHub.

 -   Install Git.
 Depending on your OS, Git might already be installed.
-But many of us will need to install it or might choose to update to the most recent version.
+But many of us may need to install it or will choose to update to a more recent version.
 Some basic configuration is critical, such as setting your username and email.

--   Install a local Git client.
-Optional but highly recommended.
+-   Install a local Git client *(optional but highly recommended*).
 A Git client is software that provides a graphical user interface for Git, which is otherwise command-line only.
-If you are an R user, you will find that RStudio provides a great deal of this functionality.
-There are some notable gaps, however, so you might still choose to install a dedicated and comprehensive Git client such as SourceTree or GitKraken.
+If you are an R user, you will find that [RStudio](https://www.rstudio.com/products/rstudio-desktop/) provides a great deal of this functionality.
+There are some notable gaps, however, so you might still choose to install a dedicated and comprehensive Git client such as [SourceTree](https://www.sourcetreeapp.com) or [GitKraken](https://www.gitkraken.com).
 Git is a file-based system, so you can do some operations from RStudio, others from SourceTree, and others from the shell.

--   Confirm, with a practice repository, that local Git can send and receive the current version of the repository on GitHub, known as *pushing* and *pulling*, respectively.
+-   Confirm, with a practice repository, that local Git can send and receive the current version of the repository on GitHub, known as **pushing** and **pulling**, respectively.
 This will require authenticating yourself with GitHub from a local shell or Git client.
 At this point, most people elect to do a bit of extra setup to ensure that they are not repeatedly challenged for their GitHub credentials going forward.

 Once this setup is done, you are ready to start using Git and GitHub with your projects.